AriFordsham/GHCWiki/typeable/ben-gamari.md

 ## Preserving compatibility with `Data.Typeable`

-Note how above we placed the new type-indexed typeable in an entirely new module.
+Note how above we placed the new type-indexed Typeable machinery in an entirely new module.
 The goal of this is to preserve compatibility with the old `Data.Typeable`.
 Notice how the old `Data.Typeable.TypeRep` is essentially `TypeRepX` under the new scheme.
-This gives us a very nice compatibility story, as noted by Richard Eisenberg,
+This gives us a very nice compatibility story (thanks due to Richard Eisenberg for first proposing this),

 ```
-moduleData.Typeable(I.Typeable,moduleData.Typeable)whereimportType.Reflectionas I
+moduleData.Typeable(-- We can use the same Typeable classI.Typeable,I.TyCon,I.tyConPackage,I.tyConModule,I.tyConName,(:~:)(Refl),moduleData.Typeable)whereimportType.Reflectionas I

--- | A quantified type representation.typeTypeRep=I.TypeRepXtypeOf:: forall a.Typeable a => a ->TypeReptypeOf_=I.typeRepX (Proxy::Proxy a)typeRep:: forall proxy a.Typeable a => proxy a ->TypeReptypeRep=I.typeRepX
+importData.Type.Equality-- Merely expose TypeRepX opaquely under the old nametypeTypeRep=I.TypeRepXtypeOf:: forall a.Typeable a => a ->TypeReptypeOf_=I.typeRepX (Proxy::Proxy a)typeRep:: forall proxy a.Typeable a => proxy a ->TypeReptypeRep=I.typeRepX

 cast:: forall a b.(Typeable a,Typeable b)=> a ->Maybe b
 cast x